 Figure 1.
 Map of study site

+Overview of weekly vs daily forecast development

 Historical Weekly Dataset and Model Development

 The weekly training dataset covered four years (2013-2016) and was developed from weekly measurements of chlorophyll-a, meteorological variables, as well as discharge at the major inflow to the reservoir.
 These were all chosen as covariates because they are either available as forecasts from National Oceanic and Atmospheric Administration (NOAA) or able to be forecasted using simple linear regression models (e.g., discharge).
 Chlorophyll-a was estimated by taking weekly profiles using a CTD (SeaBird SERIAL NUMBER).
 We measured discharge using a pressure transducer at a weir installed at the major inflow to FCR.
 Flow was measured every 15 minutes, and discharge to the reservoir was calculated, as described in Gerling et al. (2014).
 A meteorological station measuring X, Y, Z collected data every ten minutes using THESE INSTRUMENTS (serial numbers) from YYYY-present.
 Any weeks were data was missing (n=XX) were linearly interpolated.
 Variables that did not follow a normal distribution were transformed to meet the assumptions of a linear model.
 An autoregressive lag of chlorophyll-a was chosen at one timestep (i.e. one week) and was determined using the package ‘asta’ in R (some citation).